edify42/helm-janitor/README.md

 This first cut of code is initially intended to run in the [Lendi](https://www.lendi.com.au) k8s clusters to clean up helm releases in our development environment.

+The goal of this project is very much to support the Lendi development workflow and has been built around the infrastructure here.

 **Our setup**
 - EKS (version >= 1.19)
 - Helm releases stored as k8s secrets